ShariarN96/RAG/README.md

 # AI-Driven Research Discovery via Retrieval-Augmented Generation (RAG)

-This project implements an **AI-powered research chatbot** designed to accelerate literature reviews and provide **domain-specific research insights** from full-text Wiley articles.
+This project implements an AI-powered research chatbot** designed to accelerate literature reviews and provide domain-specific research insights from full-text Wiley articles.
-It combines a scalable **ETL pipeline**, advanced **text processing/embeddings**, and **LLM-powered conversational retrieval** to streamline the discovery of scientific knowledge.
+It combines a scalable ETL pipeline, advanced text processing/embeddings, and LLM-powered conversational retrieval to streamline the discovery of scientific knowledge.

 ---